top of page

 • To prepare the Second Skin, I recommend rounding the corners of each piece with a pair of scissors.
 This will help prevent it from rolling up throughout the next few days.

-• Apply just one just one strip at a time starting from the bottom of the tattoo while leaving a 1 inch border from all edges of the tattoo.
+• You'll apply just one just one strip at a time starting from the bottom of the tattoo while leaving a 1 inch border from all edges of the tattoo.

 • Start by removing the white backing of the product.
 BE CAREFUL, do not let the edges fold on itself because it won't unpeel!
 I also recommend working with just one strip at a time.

-• Once all the white backing is peeled off the back of a piece, place the sticky side down on top of the tattoo.
-The edges are the most important part as the goal is to complete seal the tattoo off from exposure to the air.
+• Once all the white backing is peeled off the back of the piece, place the sticky side down on top of the clean tattoo.
+The edges are the most important part as the goal is to complete seal the tattoo off from exposure.
+Nothing in, nothing out.

 • Repeat the peeling process and apply each strip starting from the bottom, overlap the pieces by about an inch, and move upward to the top of the tattoo until it is all covered.